ardauzunoglu/rte-speech-generator/README.md

 ### Purpose

-RTE Speech Generator is a natural language processing application that **analyzes** the speeches given by the President of Turkey, Recep Tayyip Erdoğan between 2015 and 2020 July and **generates new speeches**.
+RTE Speech Generator is a natural language processing application that **analyzes** the speeches given by the President of Turkey, Recep Tayyip Erdoğan, between 2015 and 2020 July and **generates new speeches**.

 ### Libraries Used